yunzhusong/NAACL2022-REFLECT/README.md

 ## Dataset Preparation
 ### Option 1.
-Steps: (1) download the dataset; (2) get the pseudo extractio oracle and rouge score for each document sentence; (3) generate summary from the fine-tuned abstractor (4) merge the generated summary to the dataset
+Steps: (1) download the dataset; (2) get the pseudo extractio oracle and rouge score for each document sentence; (3) generate summary from the fine-tuned abstractor (4) merge the generated summary to the dataset.
+The names of datasets can be found in ./src/data/build_datasets.py.

 (1) download dataset